-- (a) A candidate for tenure who is not yet in his/her sixth year of tenure-earning service, including any credited service toward tenure, may withdraw, without prejudice, at any stage in the tenure process before March 15, or before the Provost submits his/her final assessment and recommendation to the President, whichever is later.
+- (a) A candidate for tenure who is not yet in their sixth year of tenure-earning service, including any credited service toward tenure, may withdraw, without prejudice, at any stage in the tenure process before the Dean's recommendation is forwarded to the University Promotion and Tenure Committee.
 However, in the faculty member's final year of eligibility, the non-reappointment provisions and the provisions of Section 20.10(a) of this Agreement shall still apply, and the faculty member cannot be considered beyond the final year of eligibility unless the President grants an extension of eligibility.
-If the candidate chooses not to withdraw and is denied tenure, he/she shall be given a one-year terminal contract. - (b) If a candidate withdraws from consideration, the tenure dossier (including all assessments and recommendations) shall be downloaded and returned to the candidate.
+If the candidate chooses not to withdraw and is denied tenure, they shall be given a one-year terminal contract. - (b) If a candidate withdraws from consideration, the tenure dossier (including all assessments and recommendations) shall be downloaded and returned to the candidate.
 The electronic copy shall be deleted from the system upon request. - 20.12 Transfer of Tenure and Tenure-Earning Credit.
 When a tenured or tenure-earning faculty member is transferred as a result of a reorganization or program curtailment within the University, the faculty member's tenure or tenure credit shall be transferred to the new department.